joshbegley/nyt-latest/previous.md

 `As in, you’ll want to spoon this five-star Ali Slagle salad straight into your mouth from the mixing bowl.`\
 https://www.nytimes.com/2026/07/27/dining/halloumi-peach-and-cucumber-spoon-salad.html

-**The Kabbalah Teaching That Changed How I See A.I.**\
+**If You’re Over 40, You’re Ready to Use A.I.**\
-`Prospective students of the Jewish mystical practice are urged to delay their studies until they reach the age of 40.`\
+`Prospective students of a Jewish mystical practice are urged to delay their studies.`\
 https://www.nytimes.com/2026/07/27/opinion/teaching-kabbalah-ai.html

 **What We Know About Lindsay Clancy’s Trial for the Deaths of Her Children**\